AtaruOhto/express-restful-routes/README.md

 ## Motivation

-It is often hard to read and grasp routes if there aren't rules about how to define routings, especially in a big application.
-This library provides a way of defining RESTful routes inspired by Ruby on Rails.
+It is often hard to read and grasp all routings if there are no rules about how to define each routings, especially in a big application project.
+This library provides an way of defining RESTful routings inspired by Ruby on Rails to keep all routes declarative and easily graspable.

 <table>
   <thead>